CianMRoche/AstroWiki/Emission & the ISM/Emission & the ISM - Questions.md

 - [[Scattering#Free-free absorption|Free-free absorption]] and [[Scattering#Electron scattering|electron scattering]] which both require ionized gas to occur (such as that in the hot coronal [[Interstellar medium#ISM|ISM]] component) but the density of this component is too low to contribute significantly to opacity.
 - $\rm{H}^-$ opacity (when a Hydrogen picks up another electron to fill its 1s orbital) requires neutral $\rm{H}$ and free electrons, which can happen with partially ionized metals in a solar atmosphere.

-But overall not much opacity in the ISM, except for [[Dust#Dust|dust]] which absorbs in the optical and re-emits thermally in the IR.
-The wavelength dependence of the optical depth
+But overall not much opacity in the ISM, except for [[Dust#Dust|dust]] which absorbs in the optical/UV and re-emits thermally in the IR.
+The wavelength dependence of the optical depth is (from Megans notes, actually unclear if $\lambda$ increases to the left or right, or if the labels are in the right places).

 ![[extinction_ISM.png]]